 In his speech to conference, Mr Hunt also pledged to legislate to give the Care Quality Commission statutory independence from government.

-This would end "political meddling" and ensure the interests of patients were always put first, he said.'No splurge'
+This would end "political meddling" and ensure the interests of patients were always put first, he said.

 The Conservatives say they would continue the coalition's policy of fiscal restraint throughout the next parliament - if they form the next government - with the aim of achieving a budget surplus.